clicon/clixon/apps/restconf/README.md

   sudo usermod -a -G clicon www-data
 ```

+### nghttp2

+For details on the C API see https://nghttp2.org

+### openssl

+For details on the C-API see https://www.openssl.org/ docs/manual pages

 ## Nginx

 Installation instruction for Nginx.
 Other reverse proxies should work but are not verified.